zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Should I call relative wavenumber \\(w\\) and relative permeability \\(m\\)?

 How to extract a plane wave inside the sphere?
 Use the internal coefficients?
 But the corresponding vector spherical wave functions are defined in terms of \\(k r\\) rather than \\(m k r\\)...

+Find the transition operator...
+Try both surface and volume IE!

 ---